 If you are an outpatient at University Hospital, stop at registration in the clinic lobby on the 2nd floor to check in.
 Then, follow Main Street through the H elevator lobby to the J module and check in at the Neurodiagnostics desk.

-If you are an outpatient at 20 South Park, Neurology Clinic, you will check in on the 1st floor.
-Then, please come to suite 202 Neurology on the second floor.
+If you are an outpatient at 20 South Park Neurology Clinic, you will check in on the 1st floor.
+Then, go to suite 202 Neurology on the second floor.

 The NCS is the first part of this test.
 It studies your nerves.
 We tape small metal discs on your skin based on the nerves that are going to be tested.
 Then, we use a small electrical current to stimulate the nerve.

 We will test several nerves and may test different sites along the nerve.
 The electrical current causes a tingling, slightly uncomfortable feeling.
 The testing room may be darkened so we can see the computer monitor better.

 The EMG is the second part of this test, which studies your muscles.
 The doctor will insert a small needle into your muscle and record your muscle’s electrical activity.
 We may test several different muscles, but each muscle is tested one at a time.

 During the test, you will hear crackling sounds coming from the computer speaker.
 This is the electrical activity from your muscles, which has been changed into sound waves.
 You do not receive any electrical current for this part of the test.
 You may have some slight pain during the EMG because we insert the small needle into your muscle.
 For a day or two after the test, you may feel tender or notice a small bruise on your skin around the testing sites.